-8 As defined in the NPPF
+&lt;sup>49 As defined in the NPPF

-- 7.32 The Council completed a Community Facilities Needs Assessment9 for each of the Community Action Team (CAT) areas in the Borough.
-The need assessment resulted in the provision of several new and improved community facilities10 for the Borough.
+- 7.31 A key strategic priority of the Plan is to create places that encourage healthy lifestyles through the provision of leisure and cultural facilities, recreation, and open space and the opportunity to walk and cycle to destinations.
+Therefore, in assessing the location of new or replacement facilities, safe and easy accessibility by foot, cycle and public transport will be important considerations. - 7.32 The definition of community and leisure facilities as included in paragraph 93 of the NPPF is wide ranging and includes: - Local shops - Meeting places - Sports venues - Open space - Cultural buildings - Public houses - Places of worship - 7.33 The Council completed a Community Facilities Needs Assessment for each of the Community Action Team (CAT) areas in the Borough.
+The need assessment resulted in the provision of several new and improved community facilities for the Borough.
 This assessment has informed the development of the Infrastructure Delivery Plan which supports this Plan.
-Community Facilities identified by the Council and other service providers have been included within the IDP and where applicable (in the case of large sites) have been included within site allocation policy. - 7.33 Community and leisure facilities may be appropriate in residential areas where they do not have a demonstrably harmful impact on the amenities of nearby residential properties and other uses in terms of noise and traffic generation, or on the character of the surrounding area.
-Where a new or improved community or leisure facility would cause unacceptable impact, for example with regard to neighbouring amenity, which cannot be resolved by reasonable measures, the use will not be permitted. - 7.34 The Council will continue to work with partners and developers to explore opportunities to improve or expand upon existing community facilities particularly in instances where additional provision is required as identified in the Infrastructure Delivery Plan (IDP), but where it may not be financially viable to provide a new facility.
-This could take the form of small changes to allow for multiple uses of an existing building or more significant additions or changes. - 7.35 Where edge of centre and out of town centre community and leisure facilities uses are proposed that fall within the definition of a 'town centre' use, a sequential test will be required to assess alternatives in accordance with the NPPF. - 7.36 The availability of community run services and facilities are important for the vitality of social wellbeing of communities.
+Community Facilities identified by the Council and other service providers have been included within the IDP and where applicable (in the case of large sites) have been included within site allocation policies. - 7.34 Community and leisure facilities may be appropriate in residential areas where they do not have a demonstrably harmful impact on the amenities of nearby residential properties and other uses in terms of noise and traffic generation, or on the character of the surrounding area.
+Where a new or improved community or leisure facility would cause unacceptable impact, for example with regard to neighbouring amenity, which cannot be resolved by reasonable measures, the use will not be permitted. - 7.35 The Council will continue to work with partners and developers to explore opportunities to improve or expand upon existing community facilities particularly in instances where additional provision is required as identified in the Infrastructure Delivery Plan (IDP), but where it may not be financially viable to provide a new facility.
+This could take the form of small changes to allow for multiple uses of an existing building or more significant additions or changes. - 7.36 Where edge of centre and out of town centre community and leisure facilities uses are proposed that fall within the definition of a 'town centre' use, a sequential test will be required to assess alternatives in accordance with the NPPF. - 7.37 The availability of community run services and facilities are important for the vitality of social wellbeing of communities.
 The loss of such facilities can have severe consequences, particularly when there is no alternative provision nearby.
 However, it is recognised that there may be instances where a community or leisure facility is no longer fit for purpose.
-In such cases applicants will be expected to demonstrate that there is no longer a need for the facility in its current location and that alternative use is either unpractical or unviable.
+In such cases, applicants will be expected to demonstrate that there is no longer a need for the facility in its current location and that alternative use is either unpractical or unviable.

-10 Including a new community centre in Portchester
+&lt;sup>51 Including a new community centre in Portchester

-9 The CFNA's were carried out between 2009 and 2014
+$^{\rm 50}$ The CFNA's were carried out between 2009 and 2014